 After reopening with newly established safety protocols in place, Universal Orlando offers virtual queues for select rides and attractions to control park attendee capacity inside the ride queues themselves.
 Guests still wait in line, but virtual queues keep those lines short and moving more quickly.
 Similarly, retailers such as Dunelm are using virtual queues to power their Deliver to Car application designed for consumers to pick up their purchases post checkout.
 The commonality between each of these establishments is that they provide one basic service type, making a single queue ideal.

-Benefits of single queues
+Benefits of single virtual queues

 For businesses like these that need queues to funnel customers toward a single shopping or service experience, a single queue offers distinct benefits.